HealthCatalyst/healthcareai-r/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version-last-release/healthcareai)](https://cran.r-project.org/package=healthcareai)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.999334.svg)](https://doi.org/10.5281/zenodo.999334)

-The aim of `healthcareai` is to make machine learning easy on healthcare data.
+The aim of `healthcareai` is to make machine learning easy on healthcare data and make you look very smart.
 The package has two main goals:

 -  Allow one to easily develop and compare models based on tabular data, and deploy a best model that pushes predictions to either databases or flat files.